 Candidates with provisional certificates and candidates who have cleared the viva voce can apply.
-The later have to provide an official statement from their Institute confirming the same by e-mail to pdf.actrec@gmail.com_at latest by 5:45 pm on or before 23rd October, 2024.
+The letter has to provide an official statement from their Institute confirming the same by e-mail to pdf.actrec@gmail.com at latest by 10.00 am on or before 14th July 2025.